Eco Council

 The Eco Council members in Year 4, 5 & 6 were recently invited to help the volunteers of the local community group ‘Civic Pride’ to plant the areas surrounding our school.
 They had a lesson in how to prepare the beds and handle the new plants.
 Well done Eco Council members!

-The Eco council have been busy spending their playtime planting seeds in the flower beds to attract bees and butterflies!
+The Eco council have been busy spending their playtime planting seeds in the flower beds to attract bees and butterflies and grow our own fruit and veg!
 What a dedicated team!